luzpm1102/react-code-challenge/README.md

 **Error handling:** We will check whether the code includes adequate error handling mechanisms to deal with unexpected input, exceptions and edge cases.
 We will evaluate the robustness of the code in handling potential errors and bugs.

 **Testing:** We will consider with higher priority candidates who add unit tests to their code, for us it is very important that they have knowledge of testing.

+**Commits:** We will consider with higher priority candidates who properly add commits to their code, we tried to perform good practices as much as we can.

 **Documentation:** We will evaluate the quality and completeness of the attached documentation or comments provided by the candidate.
 As well as whether the documentation effectively explains the purpose of the code, its functionality and how to use it.